jcponce/jcponce.github.io/revealjs/README.md

 This folder contains the latest version of reveal.js to make mathematics lecture slides.

-The main folders from source are:
+The main folders from revealjs are:

 - css
 - dist